-• Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owner-occupied, single-family residences; and to promote new and renewed development to be in physical scale with surroundings and neighbors.
+- Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owneroccupied, singlefamily residences; and to promote new and renewed development to be in physical scale with surroundings and neighbors. - Georgette and Deb to work on new recommendation for lot coverage related to lot size.